A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Methods

-To generate a large-scale, comprehensive dataset for training, we simulated LA electrical propagation using the widely adopted monodomain equation \cite{geselowitz1983bidomain} (further implementation details are provided in Supplementary Section 1).
-This biophysical model captures the electrical conduction through anisotropic cardiac tissue, balancing capacitive and ionic currents with diffusive current flow, governed by the longitudinal ($\sigma_l$) and transverse ($\sigma_t$) conductivities.

-The primary and clinically significant output extracted from these simulations is the Local Activation Time (LAT) map, which defines the time $t$ at which the transmembrane potential $V$ first crosses a predefined threshold ($V_{\text{th}}$, typically 0 mV) at any location $x$ in the cardiac domain:
+The primary and clinically significant output extracted from these simulations is the LAT map, which defines the time $t$ at which the transmembrane potential $V$ first crosses a predefined threshold ($V_{\text{th}}$, typically 0 mV) at any location $x$ in the cardiac domain:

 For each patient, we varied the longitudinal ($\sigma_l$) and transverse ($\sigma_t$) conductivities across seven clinically relevant pacing locations.
 At each pacing site, 300 combinations of $\sigma_l$ and the anisotropy ratio $\sigma_l/\sigma_t$ were sampled using Latin hypercube sampling \cite{mckay2000comparison}.
 The chosen range of $\sigma_l$ (0.1--0.4~S/m) is consistent with experimentally measured conduction velocities and previously reported myocardial conductivity values~\cite{fu2024progress}, while anisotropy ratios between 4 and 10 reflect the substantially faster fibre-aligned conduction observed in atrial tissue~\cite{kotadia2020anisotropic}.
 These values imply corresponding $\sigma_t$ in the range 0.01--0.1~S/m.